 - Active Attack: In Advanced Persistent Threats there is a significant level of coordinated human involvement from the attacker, rather than fully automated malicious code which just sends back data collected to the attacker in typical crimeware attacks.
 The adversary in this case is a well-funded, motivated, skilled, and highly directed attacker making their approach and response extremely active.

 How can I protect against Advanced Persistent Threats?

-There is no one silver bullet to protecting a company against APT actors.
+There is no one silver bullet for APT protection or deterring APT threat actors.
 These advanced persistent threats and the attackers are looking to remain persistent once they are inside the organization, so utilizing a combination of technologies that can triangulate logs and identify out-of-norm behavior within the enterprise network is key.
-The focus of the defense strategy should be to pick best-in-class detection solutions that together can provide intelligence on the targets, the methods used by the attackers, the frequency of their activity, the origination of the advance persistent threat, and the risk associated with the attacker’s motives.
+The focus of the APT defense strategy should be to pick best-in-class detection solutions that together can provide intelligence on the targets, the methods used by the attackers, the frequency of their activity, the origination of the advance persistent threat, and the risk associated with the attacker’s motives.